-The parts of the ancient Jewish Quarter open to visitors includes a small museum, the restored synagogue from 1598, ritual baths, dye works, the Kosher butchering area, and bread ovens.
+The parts of the ancient Jewish Quarter open to visitors include a small museum, the restored synagogue from 1598, ritual baths, dye works, the Kosher butchering area, and bread ovens.

 What to See in Pitigliano

-The tourist information office is on Via Roma, just off the main square.
+The tourist information office is on Piazza Garibaldi, just inside the main city gate.
 Ask about tours of the caves and tunnels under the town.
 In addition to the Jewish Quarter (see above), Pitigliano is a good medieval town for wandering.
-Here are top things to see:
+Here are some of the top things to see:

 - Palazzo Orsini is a 14th-century fortress near the town's entrance.
 It's now a museum housing artworks, Etruscan finds, and a medieval torture chamber.
 The 15th-century walls surrounding the medieval town are part of the Orsini Fortress.